 update_skills()

-#> All skills are up to date.Finding and creating skills
+#> All skills are up to date.Search GitHub for community skills or scaffold a new one:

 tmp <- tempfile()